FHA vs VA Loans: Which One Should You Choose?

 FHA vs VA Loans: Key Differences

-- Down Payment Requirements: FHA loans require a minimum down payment of 3.5%, while VA loans do not require a down payment.
+- Down Payment Requirements: FHA loans require a small down payment, while VA loans do not require a down payment.

 - Mortgage Insurance: FHA loans require both an upfront and annual MIP, while VA loans do not require PMI or MIP.